 Our modern word “cyan,” a greenish blue, comes from this word.

-Classicists have pored over Homer’s Iliad and the Odyssey, searching for any mention of the color blue, but it does not appear once in the texts.
+Classicists have pored over Homer’s Iliad and the Odyssey, searching for any mention of the color blue, but this does not appear anywhere in the texts.

 Although other colors such as black, red, white, yellow, and green are all specifically mentioned in Homer, blue incredibly never makes an appearance.